spraakbanken/sparv-pipeline/docs/developers-guide/config-parameters.md

         - <token>:saldo.baseform
 ```

-This means that when writing and importer or exporter you should try to use the same pre-defined configuration key names
+This means that when writing an importer or exporter you should try to use the same predefined configuration key names
-where ever it makes sense unless you have a good reason not to.
+wherever it makes sense unless you have a good reason not to.
 Here is a list of all the existing configuration keys
 for the `import` and the `export` categories that are inherited by importers and exporters:

 Inheritable configuration keys for `import`: